Deploy and manage Luna Streaming Pulsar functions

 Triggering a function is a convenient way to test that the function is working.
 When you trigger a function, you are publishing a message on the function’s input topic, which triggers the function to run.

-To test a function with the Pulsar CLI, send a test value with Pulsar CLI’s trigger.
+To test a function with the Pulsar CLI, send a test value with Pulsar CLI’s functions trigger command:

 1. Listen for messages on the output topic: